Call 316-799-0433 to Find Help Now!

 Alcohol has lots of negative effects on the body.
-Alcohol related disorders often accompany other disorders.
-Alcohol services recovery addresses clients who are not only affected by alcohol use disorders, but also those who suffer from psychological problems that usually accompany it.
-Other risks of drinking include:
+As a result, alcohol-related disorders often accompany other disorders.
+Alcohol services recovery addresses clients who are not only affected by alcohol use disorders but also those who suffer from psychological problems that usually accompany it.

-Everybody is unique; therefore, no two people have the same rehabilitation needs.
-Depending of the patient’s requirements, Drug Addiction Rehabilitation offers affordable, effective rehab programs that may be completed in 28 days, 60 days, or 90 days.
-It’s occasionally possible to achieve long term sobriety in a twenty-eight day program.
+Everybody is unique; therefore, no two people in Wichita, KS have the same rehabilitation needs.
+Depending on the patient’s requirements, Our Treatment Program offers affordable, effective rehab programs that may be completed in 28 days, 60 days, or 90 days.
+It’s occasionally possible to achieve long term sobriety in a twenty-eight-day program.
 This is not always the case, however.
 Most often the longer rehab lasts the more likely that the addict can maintain their sobriety goals.
-At Intervention Drug Addiction, every patient’s individual situation is evaluated during the intake process.
+With our treatment team, every patient’s individual situation is evaluated during the intake process.
 This process alone can dictate the patient’s recovery process.
-During this time, the most effective and most beneficial therapy programs are determined for each and every patient.
-Their programs include the twenty-four hour monitored care expected in high quality, inpatient facilities and custom-designed rehab plans, all at affordable outpatient costs.
+Notwithstanding, during this time, the most effective and most beneficial therapy programs are determined for each and every patient.
+Their programs include the twenty-four-hour monitored care expected in high quality, inpatient facilities, and custom-designed rehab plans, all at affordable outpatient costs.

 Detox is occasionally a necessary procedure.
 This all depends on the severity of the alcohol use disorder, however.
-For profound alcoholics, detox without medical assistance can be dangerous, or even deadly.
+For profound alcoholics in Wichita, KS, detox without medical assistance can be dangerous, or even deadly.
 This is because some side effects of withdrawing from alcohol can be dangerous and can include:

 - trouble sleeping